All Products

 2. In the left-side navigation pane, choose Cloud-native Gateway > Gateways.
 In the top navigation bar, select a region.

-4. On the Gateway Ingress tab of the Overview page, find the gateway and click Disassociate in the Actions column.
+4. In the navigation pane on the left, click Overview.
+Click the Endpoint tab.
+In the Gateway Ingress section, find the target SLB instance and click Disassociate in the Actions column.

 5. In the message that appears, click OK.